dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

 To use [Hashicorp Vault](https://www.vaultproject.io/), meet the following prerequisites for the Vault Server.

-1. Accessible from Dgraph Alpha and configured using URL `http://fqdn[ip]:port`.
+1. Ensure that the Vault server is accessible from Dgraph Alpha and configured using URL `http://fqdn[ip]:port`.
 2. Enable [AppRole Auth method](https://www.vaultproject.io/docs/auth/approle) and enable [KV Secrets Engine](https://www.vaultproject.io/docs/secrets/kv).
-3. Save the value of the key (16, 24, or 32 bytes long) that Dgraph Alpha will use in a KV Secret path (KV V1 or KV V2).
-For example, you can upload this below to KV Secrets V2 path of `secret/data/dgraph/alpha`:
+3. Save the value of the key (16, 24, or 32 bytes long) that Dgraph Alpha will use in a KV Secret path (K/V Version 1 or K/V Version 1).
+For example, you can upload this below to KV Secrets Engine Version 2 path of `secret/data/dgraph/alpha`:
    ```json
    {
      "options": {